Robin Patino, MBA, RYT500

 My adventures took me to Costa Rica to live and train as a yoga teacher, to El Camino de Santiago, and ultimately to the publication of my first book, Do You Think You Will Break?

-Since 2009, I have been teaching yoga and creating therapeutic programs to help students access their innate wisdom and wellbeing by working with the body and its systems in a restorative way.
+Since 2009, I have been facilitating mindfulness and creating transformational experiences to help participants access their innate wisdom and wellbeing by working with the body and its systems in a restorative way.

 My personal story of dramatic healing and purpose transition informs my work as a transformational guide and mindfulness facilitator for personal wellbeing and leadership development.